Take a ‘Day Drinking With Seth Meyers’–Inspired Bar Crawl Through NYC

 YouTube player

-If you’ve only got time for a short bit of imbibing, you might want to do it at Studio 151—a clandestine East Village omakase bar that’s as much about the food as it is in the music.
+If you’ve only got time for a short bit of imbibing, you might want to do it at Studio 151—a clandestine East Village omakase bar that’s as much about the food as it is about the music.
 The space is inspired by the listening bars found throughout Japan.
-There’s always a jukebox and typically a DJ at night.
-All of which made it a great place for Seth to invite music powerhouse Dua Lipa—until the “Training Season” singer cried mercy.
+There’s always a jukebox and typically a DJ at night, all of which made it a great place for Seth to invite music powerhouse Dua Lipa—until the “Training Season” singer cried mercy.

 Zero Bond (zerobondny.com)